ggirelli/deconwolf-in-situ-transcriptomics/manuscript/README.md

 ![Fig.4](figures/fig_4.jpg)

 - [x] Panel a: counts of assigned/unassigned dots per threshold.
-- [x] Panel b: transcript counts of DW vs Raw.
+- [x] Panel b: visualization of transcript spots in a field of view, RAW.
-- [x] Panel c: relative difference in transcripts count to identify most affected targets.
+- [x] Panel c: visualization of transcript spots in a field of view, DW.
+- [x] Panel d: transcript counts of DW vs Raw.
-- [x] Panel d: number of un/annotated cells.
+- [x] Panel e: number of un/annotated cells.

 ### Supplementary Figure X4